 Importing Microsoft Security Update information

 CVEs as downloaded from NIST don't tell you if a given CVE is already patched on your computers.
 That's bad -- because at the end of the day you want to know about any unpatched vulnerabilities, and not necessarily about vulnerabilities that in principle affect your systems.
 In order to close the gap we need patch data as provided by Microsoft's Security Update Guide API (SUGAPI).
-OT-BASE can download this data automatically for you if you check the appropriate box and provide a valid Microsoft API key.
+OT-BASE can download this data automatically for you if you check the appropriate box.

 In order to join CVE data with patch data, both data sets are "post processed".
 This is done automatically after all imports have been successfully completed.
 If you have selected a longer download interval, let's say five days, and want to check vulnerability status before the next download is scheduled, you can manually trigger the post-processing with the button "Post-process now".